marijnh/Eloquent-JavaScript/11_async.md

 {{index "textFile function"}}

-The `readTextFile` function also uses the convention of passing the error as a second argument, if there is a problem.
+When our `readTextFile` function encounters a problem, it passes the error to its callback function as a second argument.
 Our `textFile` wrapper should actually look at that argument, so that a failure causes the promise it returns to be rejected.

 ```{includeCode: true}
 function textFile(filename) {